 The Year Coordinator is responsible for overseeing the wellbeing of all students in their year group.
 They are the person to contact if there are any significant issues that arise for your child during their Collegian years.
-All students are placed in a small Homeroom Group that meet for 15 minutes at the start of most days and again for THRIVE time daily.
+All students are placed in a small Homeroom Group that meet for THRIVE time daily.
 The Homeroom Teacher is the student's first contact for any pastoral issues.
 Their role is to encourage and support but also to ensure your child complies with the College's expectations in regards to behaviour.
 They are sensitive to shifts in mood, behaviour and appearance and provide support for the student, parent and other teachers, should there be a concern.